rupakg/sls-blog/README.md

 Add posts:

 ```
-$ hugo new post/my-first-post.md
+$ hugo new post/hello-components.md
 ```

 Add any static files i.e. `html`, `css`, `js`, images etc. to the `static` folder.
-These files will be copied to the destination folder as-is.
+These files will be copied 'as-is' to the destination folder.

 ## Configuration